Skip to main content

 Biological Indicators · Results Logged

-🗂️Sterilization Logs Maintained
+🗂️Sterilization Logs Kept

 Written Records · TSBDE Compliant

-🌊EPA Amalgam Separator Compliance
+🌊EPA Amalgam Separator

 EPA 40 CFR Part 441 · Compliant

-💉Staff Hepatitis B Vaccination Records
+💉Staff Hep B Vaccination Records

 OSHA Required · Records on File